-Two thousand people gathered in a stadium & spilled out onto an oval, united in their love of all things space & astronomy, to attend Astrofest 2018 on 24th March.
+Two and a half thousand people gathered in a stadium & spilled out onto an oval, united in their love of all things space & astronomy, to attend Astrofest 2018 on 24th March.

 Astrofest is an annual astronomy festival of epic proportions held at Curtin Stadium, in Perth WA.
 With the support of the local astronomy community and hundreds of volunteers, Astrofest is an engaging celebration of Western Australian astronomy and stargazing.